 - This is the reason why newspaper reports about homicides tend to be deliberately vague.
 The police withhold crucial information until they have had a chance of interrogating the suspects in order to catch suspects in these situations and weed out false confessions.

-- Suspicion that Wallace Souza had ordered or co-ordinated Brazilian gangland murders for his TV show Canal Livre grew when he approached a still-smouldering body in a forest, saying “It smells like a barbecue,” he says.
-“It is a man.
+- Suspicion that Wallace Souza had ordered or coordinated Brazilian gangland murders for his TV show Canal Livre grew when he approached a still-smoldering body in a forest, saying "It smells like a barbecue," he says.
+"It is a man.
 It has the smell of burning meat.
-The impression is that it was in the early hours... it was an execution”, even though the police had never given a time of death.
+The impression is that it was in the early hours... it was an execution," even though the police had never given a time of death.
 Also, he tended to arrive a little too quickly at the scene of the crime.
 He died before he could be prosecuted.

 - As seen on the Saying Too Much page, where a woman was arrested as a suspect in the murder of a man that had won the jackpot and had disappeared, then turned up dead several days later.
 She was also under suspicion of embezzling it, and after being released from a round of questioning tearfully professed that she had been falsely accused of shooting another human being.
 Police had yet to release exactly how the man had died.